LaVonDavis/Algorithmic_Trading_System/README.md

-# Jit-Opt-Quant: A High-Performance Walk-Forward Optimization Framework
+# LaVon's High-Performance Walk-Forward Optimization Framework

 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)

-Jit-Opt-Quant is a quantitative research framework for discovering, backtesting, and validating ensemble trading strategies.
+This algorithm is a quantitative research framework for discovering, backtesting, and validating ensemble trading strategies.
 It is designed to mitigate overfitting by combining a Numba-JIT compiled event-driven backtester with a robust Walk-Forward Optimization (WFO) engine.

 This framework functions as a "strategy factory" that runs a "tournament" to compare numerous strategy combinations, identifying the most robust performers on out-of-sample data.